euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 The slide viewer graphic engine works as Google Map using image tiles and follows our concept to reconstruct the slide image online.
 We can imagine several strategies to reconstruct the slide image.
 The first one would be to perform all the computation on CPU.
 But nowadays we have GPU that offer a higher level of parallelism for such a task.
-GPU can be accessed using several API like CUDA, OpenCL and OpenGL [OpenGL]_.
+GPUs can be programmed using several API like CUDA, OpenCL and OpenGL [OpenGL]_.
 The first ones are more suited for an exact computation and the last one for image rendering.
 In the followings we are talking about modern OpenGL where the fixed pipeline is deprecated in favour of a programmable pipeline.

 The main features of the slide viewer are to manage the viewport, the zoom level and to provide an image processing to render a patchwork of 16-bit images.
-All these requirements are provided by OpenGL.
+All these requirements are fulfilled by OpenGL.
 The API provides a way to perform a mapping of a 2D texture to a triangle and by extension to a quadrilateral which is a particular form of a triangle strip.
 This feature is perfectly suited to render a tile patchwork.